Kraego/STM32-MiniOS/README.md

 - [How to port this to another platform?](#how-to-port-this-to-another-platform)
 - [About](#about)

+## Contribution
+* If you want to port this implementation fork me
+* If you have improvements at your hand send me an PR

 ## Development
 * Hardware: STM32L476G-DISCO Board
 * For development the STM32Cube IDE is used